Soumya-Patil/Python-API-Challenge/README.md

 * Google Places API

 ## Setup
-To run this project, Download both the folders locally and have the dependencies installed using Conda .
+To run this project, Download both the folders locally and run the files with ipynb extension in VS code or Jupyter notebook.